 What started out as a humble bungalow on a very large lot became an 8000 square foot Tudor Revival with an attached and heated three car garage, lowered basement slab, white oak quartersawn flooring, 6 bedrooms and 6 baths, with a great open kitchen-family room in the back and plenty of space for a growing family.

 The proud new owner of this house, one of the oldest in Oak Park, had always wanted a romantic Victorian.
 All it was missing was a turret and some bold Victorian color (and a mudroom, and a new kitchen and an expanded third floor, and all new heating, all new electric, all new plumbing!).
-After going through a Village review and approval (the property was deemed historically significant).
+After going through a Village review and approval process (the property was deemed historically significant) we undertook a gut renovation.
 After a gut renovation that perfectly blended old fir flooring with painted cabinets and Farrow and Ball colors, a second floor library and a brand new study in the turret, the happy homeowner moved in and has loved it ever since.

 Situated in a far north area of the City, backing up to a park, this home did not quite meet the space needs of its owners, but they loved the location.
 They also felt the house didn't resonate aesthetically.
 So, a full two-story addition was added, we removed the mansard roof—which made the house look very dated and small—and added brick on the front for a classic Chicago home that now boasted a usable third floor as well as a new master suite on the second floor and darling new rooms for the children in the front.